Moesif/kong-plugin-moesif/README.md

 You can associate API users to companies for tracking account-level usage.
 This can be done either:
 1. Defining `config.company_id_header`, Moesif will use the value present in that header.
 2. Use the Moesif [update user API](https://www.moesif.com/docs/api#update-a-user) to set a `company_id` for a user.
 Moesif will associate the API calls automatically.
+3. Else if an authorization token is present in `config.authorization_header_name`, parse the company id from the token as follows:
+   * If header contains `Bearer`, base64 decode the string and use the value defined by `config.authorization_company_id_field` (by default is ``).

 ## Updating config